 Pricing aside, the Redsbaby Jive3 is still a very good tandem pram and rivals all other prams on this list in every aspect.
 I’ve personally owned the original Jive (released in 2015) and is delighted to see that the Jive3 has made significant improvements and worked out a lot of the kinks in the Jive.

 I go into a lot more details in my review and comparison of the original Jive vs Jive3.
+Here is a quick summary of the improvements in the updated model.

 One of the most affordable tandem prams on the list, the Britax Flexx has several unique features that sets it apart from the rest.